Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Literature Review

 \textit{Time Used for Household Activities:} Decades of studies utilizing time use data, such as ATUS, show that women spend significantly more time on household activities than men~\cite{bianchi2012housework,sayer2005gender}.
 Further the type of household activities performed by women are often more time-consuming and repetitive, reinforcing the constant demand on women’s time~\cite{budig2004activity}.
 Women are also more likely to engage in multiple household tasks simultaneously, adding to their cognitive and physical load~\cite{bittman2003does}.
 Despite women's persistent responsibility for housework across income levels~\cite{hook2017women}, lower-income households face greater burdens due to limited resources to outsource domestic labor and increased time demands, leading to heightened stress for women and men~\cite{aguiar2007measuring,sullivan2013we}.

-\textit{Impact of Household Robots on Time Use and Well-Being:} The division of household labor raises important questions about whether the desire for robot automation may be related to the social assignment of domestic activities.
+\textit{Impact of Household Robots on Time Use and Well-Being:} The division of household labor raises important questions about whether the desire for robotic automation may be related to the social assignment of domestic activities.
 Automation is expected to significantly reduce the time spent on unpaid domestic work~\cite{hertog2023future}.
-For instance, robotic vacuum cleaners have been shown to decrease time spent on cleaning, fulfilling the common goal of easing domestic burdens~\cite{sung2010domestic}.
-Accordingly, international time use data suggests that automation of household chores is likely to have a greater impact on women~\cite{hertog2023future}.
-Tasks traditionally considered masculine, such as lawn maintenance, see less demand for automation, and existing robotic solutions are less frequently adopted~\cite{de2015makes}.
+For instance, robotic vacuum cleaners have been shown to decrease time spent on cleaning,~\cite{sung2010domestic} fulfilling the commonly espoused goal of easing domestic burdens.
+Accordingly, international time use data suggests automation of household chores is likely to have a greater impact on women~\cite{hertog2023future}.
+Tasks traditionally considered masculine (such as lawn maintenance) see less demand for automation and existing robotic solutions are less frequently adopted~\cite{de2015makes}.

-As Lee and Šabanović~\cite{koreanhome} observe, domestic technologies are shaped by social dynamics, not just functional needs (p.
-637).
+As Lee and Šabanović~\cite{koreanhome} observe, domestic technologies are shaped by social dynamics, not just functional needs.
 HRI studies demonstrate that the use of household robots is shaped by gendered, cultural norms around domestic responsibility \textit{and }technical expertise~\cite{koreanhome,sung2008housewives,fink2013living,forlizzi2006service}.
-Though women traditionally dedicate more time to household tasks such as vacuuming, researchers find that men and children started to take on cleaning roles when robotic vacuum cleaners (e.g. Roomba) were introduced~\cite{forlizzi2006service,sung2008housewives}.
-This aligns with broader usage patterns, in which men are more often to configure digital household technologies~\cite{rode2010roles}.
-By shifting household dynamics and automating certain tasks, robots present an opportunity to rebalance aspects of domestic responsibility, the burden of which has social and psychological impacts\footnote{However, these gains in equality (in terms of time) may come at the cost of upholding stereotypes around technical expertise.}~\cite{hochschild2012second}.
+Though women traditionally dedicate more time to household tasks such as vacuuming, researchers find that men and children began taking on cleaning roles when robotic vacuums were introduced~\cite{forlizzi2006service,sung2008housewives}.
+This aligns with broader patterns in which men more often configure digital household technologies~\cite{rode2010roles}.
+By shifting household dynamics and automating certain tasks, robots may help rebalance aspects of domestic responsibility, the burden of which has social and psychological impacts\footnote{However, these gains in equality (in terms of time) may come at the cost of upholding stereotypes around technical expertise.}~\cite{hochschild2012second}.